Jacques Drèze: Economics of uncertainty and insurance

-Preferences depending on the state of nature

 Between games of strategy and games against nature, there remains a middle ground where uncertainties are partially controllable by the decision-maker—situations labelled "games of strength and skill" by von Neumann and Morgenstern, or "moral hazard" in subsequent work.
 Such problems of moral hazard have been discussed by Jacques Drèze in his dissertation, leading to the 1961 paper (8), whose analysis was generalized in 1987 (76), and simplified in 2004 (123).
 Drèze's theory allows for preferences depending on the state of the environment.
 Rational behaviour is again characterised by subjective expected utility maximisation, where the utility is state-dependent, and the maximisation encompasses the choice of an optimal subjective probability from an underlying feasible set.

-Willingness to pay

 With reference to state-dependent preferences and moral hazard, a natural application of long-standing interest to economists concerns the provision of safety, for instance through road investments that are aimed at saving lives.
 In this area, Jacques Drèze introduced in 1962 (12) the "willingness-to-pay" approach, which is now widely adopted.
 That approach rests on individual preferences aggregated as per the theory of public goods.
 The willingness to pay approach thus fits squarely in economic theory.

-Essays on Economic Decisions Under Uncertainty

-The work of Jacques Drèze on the economics of uncertainty through the mid-eighties is collected in his volume of Essays on Economic Decisions under Uncertainty (B2), published in 1987.
+The work of Jacques Drèze on the economics of uncertainty through the mid-eighties is collected in his volume Essays on Economic Decisions under Uncertainty (B2), published in 1987.

 The book is organised in seven parts, covering successively decision theory, market allocation, consumption, production, the firm under incomplete markets, labor and public decisions.
 Under market allocation comes an important paper (21) on the interpretation and properties of the general equilibrium model pioneered in Arrow (1953).
 The more significant piece in the next part is a classic paper with Franco Modigliani on savings and portfolio choice under uncertainty (28).
 There follow three papers on industry equilibrium (17, 42, 62).